JobService/job-service/docs/en-us/Architecture.md

 After the Worker Framework has checked that the task is still active, but before it instantiates the actual Worker code, it checks the `to` field, to confirm that the message was actually intended for this worker.

 - If the message was intended for it (i.e. if the `to` field is set to the pipe that the Worker is consuming) then the Worker Framework continues to process the message as normal, using the existing interfaces.
 - If the message was not intended for it (i.e. if the `to` field is not set to the pipe that the Worker is consuming), then the Worker Framework checks if the Worker code supports a new interface (to be defined) and takes instructions through this interface with regard to how the message should be processed.
-The worker code should be able to examine the message, and instructs the framework to:
+The worker code examines the message, and instructs the framework to:
     - discard the message
-    - publish the message to the destination pipe (this should be the default)
+    - publish the message to the destination pipe (this is be the default)

-### Job Tracking Worker
+## Job Tracking Worker

 The Job Tracking Worker is special in that it is both a normal Worker that receives messages that were intended for it (although they are Event Messages rather than Document Messages), and it is also acts as a Proxy, routing messages that were not ultimately intended for it to the correct Worker (although the actual message forwarding is be done by Worker Framework code). batchDefinition